ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab09.md

 # Working With Data

-In this lab, you will work with a dataset on non-alcoholic beverages.
+In this lab, you will work with a dataset on beer reviews, curtesey from CSE faculty Julian McAuey.

 # References